 We are responsible for maintaining:

-If you have any enquires about the war memorials that we maintain, contact us.
+If you have any enquires about the war memorials that we maintain, you can contact us.

 Chelmsford War Memorials holds details of military personnel and civilians with Chelmsford connections who lost their lives in: